-In the context of our discussion of the links between migration management, development and integration, it is worth noting that as much as

-'development' may be approached as a question of freedom and of capabilities (Sen, 1998), 'integration' can be approached in a similar vein, if referring to processes leading to social cohesion in societies and what is referred to as two-way processes of integration.
+In the context of our discussion of the links between migration management, development and integration, it is worth noting that as much as 'development' may be approached as a question of freedom and of capabilities (Sen, 1998), 'integration' can be approached in a similar vein, if referring to processes leading to social cohesion in societies and what is referred to as two-way processes of integration.
 However, in the same way that 'development' in practice does not always evoke ideas of freedom and human capabilities, so 'integration' also more often evokes ideas around the expectations of states with regard to migrants and the requirement for particular forms of behaviour (Rytter, 2019).
-Meanwhile, 'migration management' refers to a goal that is defined by states, not individuals who relate to particular forms of regulation that enable or constrain their international migration international migration.
+Meanwhile, 'migration management' refers to a goal that is defined by states, not individuals who relate to particular forms of regulation that enable or constrain their international migration.

 As we turn to now, there is a considerable leap between individual microlevel considerations - where both development and integration in a 'Sustainable Development Goals' (UN, 2015) inspired sense refer to an individual's degree of access to 'choice, capability, freedom, justice and democracy' (Hamilton, 2020) - and macro-level considerations (see also Box 2).
-In this paper we strive to address aspects of both, while being cognizant of debates around structure and agency.
-We also deal with many of these issues in an overarching and, at times, perhaps superficial way - given our aim of providing a bird's eye view (but see Bakewell, 2010; Bakewell et al.,
+In this paper we strive to address aspects of both, while being cognizant of debates around structure and agency (Bakewell, 2010; Bakewell et al., 2012).